aanatoly/venv.nvim/README.md

 # venv.nvim

-neovim plugin to switch python virtual environemnts
+neovim plugin to switch python virtual environments

-It provides completetion with venvs found in `search_path`.
+It provides completion with venvs found in `search_path`.

 ## Installation